aonufrei/java-lambda-doc/java-lambdas.md

 ```

-And here are some examples of defining the lambda that uses different types of variables:
+And here are some examples of defining lambda that uses different types of variables:

 Local variable:
 ```java